smaugfm/simple-telegram-forwarder/README.md

 A small tool for automatically forwarding telegram messages from a source chat to a list of destination chats as they appear.

+- Monitoring multiple sources and forwards/copies messages to all defined destinations
-- Forwarding to multiple destinations
+- Forwarding (with 'Forwarded to' label) or just copying (post as new) messages to destinations
 - Filtering messages with regular expressions
 - `--auth-only` flag to only interactively login to Telegram and then exit
 - This app uses Client API, so there is no need to create any bots and be an admin of the group/channel from where you